Timothy G.M. Reynolds

 Winner: The Great Canadian Fable Contest

 Tim Reynolds is a Canadian twistorian, bending and twisting history into fictional shapes for sheer entertainment.
-His humorous non-fiction column in SEARCH Magazine is just as entertaining but is based strictly on his bizarre, event-filled life.
+His humorous non-fiction column in SEARCH Magazine is just as entertaining but is based on his odd, event-filled life.